Welcome to today's edition of the Rush 24-7 podcast.

 Thank you very much.

-Nixon knew that his call for law and order was drawing working class whites away from their alliance with the New Deal and the Great Society.
+Nixon knew that his call for law and order was drawing working-class whites away from their alliance with the New Deal and the great society.

-I have found great audience response to this theme in all parts of the country, Nixon wrote to former president Dwight Eisenhower.
+I have found great audience response to this theme in all parts of the country, Nixon wrote to former President Dwight Eisenhower.

 Now get this paragraph from E.J.
-Dion.
+Deion.

-It is easy to forget that the core themes of contemporary conservatism were born in response to the events of 1968, the attacks on big government, the defense of states' rights, the scorn for liberal judicial activism, liberal do gooders, Liberal elitists, liberal guilt, liberal permissiveness were rooted in the reaction that gathered force as liberal optimism receded.
+The attacks on big government, the defense of states' rights, the scorn for liberal judicial activism, liberal do-gooders, liberal elitists, liberal guilt, liberal permissiveness were rooted in the reaction that gathered force as liberal optimism receded.

 He is writing about this as if it were the bubonic plague or an asteroid hurtling toward the earth.